-Discharge from a hospital or inpatient setting marks the end of a person's acute clinical care.
-When a person requires post-acute care in a lower acuity clinical setting (i.e., cannot be safely discharged to home), the transition can be challenging as coordination between the multiple systems needed in discharge planning is complex.
-Further this is a vulnerable time for the person being discharged as they navigate new routines, more so if they have ongoing health or social needs.
-These complexities lead to longer or more difficult transitions due to a lack of appropriate post-acute care settings (adequate staffing and resources).
-A person may be medically ready for transfer from an acute care setting but lack an appropriate and acceptable next care setting.
+Discharge from a hospital marks the end of a person's acute clinical care.
+When a person requires postacute care in another setting (i.e., cannot be safely discharged to home or to home without support), the transition can be challenging as coordination between the multiple systems needed in discharge planning is complex.
+Further this is a vulnerable time for the person being discharged as they navigate new routines, more so if they have health or social needs.
+These complexities lead to longer or more difficult transitions due to a lack of appropriate post-acute care options (adequate staffing and resources). i A person may be medically ready for transfer from an acute care setting but lack an appropriate and acceptable next care setting.

-This situation has become increasingly urgent nationally and in Washinton Sate.
-In August 2021, hospitals in Washington state reported more than 900 patients who were ready for discharge but remained in a hospital setting across various payer sources.
-In one widely reported 2022 example, Harborview Medical Center only accepted patients in urgent need of specialized care, as more than 100 medically stable patients were in need of long-term post-acute care but unable to be discharged.
-While COVID-19 is a contributing factor to hospital capacity concerns, the primary issue is access to appropriate post-acute care services.
+This situation has become increasingly urgent nationally and in Washinton State.
+In August 2021, hospitals in Washington state reported more than 900 patients who were ready for discharge but remained in a hospital setting.^{III} In one widely reported 2022 example, Harborview Medical Center only accepted patients in urgent need of specialized care, as more than 100 medically stable patients were in need of long-term post-acute care but unable to be discharged.^{III} While COVID-19 is a contributing factor to hospital capacity concerns, the issue of complex and delayed discharge predates the pandemic.
+The primary issue is access to appropriate post-acute care services, including sufficient staffing and the ability to provide specialized care and with appropriate reimbursement to meet the complex needs of people transitioning from the acute care setting.^{IV}